jony0418/takeYourQuiz/README.md

 * JavaScript
 ## Example
 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Assets/captura.gif)
+I'm having lots of trouble to upload the screenshot, it is in the assets folder.

 ## License
 This project is released under the MIT License.